 Then, head to the 1-800 Contacts website.

-There, you’ll first answer a few questions about your age, location, and prior contact lens experience to ensure that you’re eligible for the online exam.
+You’ll first answer a few questions about your age, location, and prior contact lens experience to ensure that you’re eligible for the online exam.

-Then, you’ll be asked to take a few pictures of your eyes.
+You’ll be asked to take a few pictures of your eyes.
 This allows the ophthalmologist to look for any signs of redness or irritation.

 Next, you’ll stand 10 feet (3 meters) away from your computer or smartphone while wearing your current contacts.
 You’ll read aloud a series of letters to help the doctor determine if you can see clearly with your existing prescription.